 How Apple Pay works

-By using an iPhone's near field communications (NFC) chip, Apple Pay can wirelessly communicate with point-of-sale systems to initiate contactless payment, or what is often referred to as "tap to pay" transactions.
+By using an iPhone's near field communications (NFC) chip, Apple Pay can wirelessly communicate with point-of-sale systems to initiate a contactless payment, or what is often referred to as "tap to pay" transactions.

 Tap to pay transactions are often highly praised by both customers and retailers.
 Some suppliers have claimed that tap to pay transactions are up to twice as fast as traditional methods.